The Angel's Depot 2014 Annual Report . . . please click here to read.

 Who We Serve . . .
 What We Do . . .
 How You Can Help

-The seniors we serve have an average income of $866 per month.
+• The seniors we serve have an average income of $850 per month . . . they cannot afford Meals on Wheels or other programs that charge fees.

 Susan Stames Hall, Founder & Executive Director, The Angel’s Depot